Dalton-G/Indeed-WS/README.md

 8. 📜 Job Description

 ## Capabilities
-- ✅ can bypass Cloudfare bot blocker
+- ✅ can bypass Cloudflare bot blocker
 - ✅ can automatically close pop-up windows
 - ✅ can export scraped result into an Excel
 - ✅ average scraping speed at 7s/job